qiime2/docs/source/tutorials/fmt-cdiff-khanna.rst

     --output-dir sample-classifier

-This action outputs a bunch of artifacts and visualizations, but we will focus on ``accuracy_results.qzv`` for now; this visualization shows us how frequently our trained classifier predicted CDI (or more precisely, how well it could distinguish sample pre- and post-FMT).
+This action outputs a bunch of artifacts and visualizations, but we will focus on ``accuracy_results.qzv`` for now (see the :doc:`q2-sample-classifier tutorial <sample-classifier>` for details on the other outputs); this visualization shows us how frequently our trained classifier predicted CDI (or more precisely, how well it could distinguish sample pre- and post-FMT).
 We see an overall accuracy rate of 86.6%, much better than the error rate achieved by random guessing (53.3%).
 So this method is useful for differentiating pre- and post-FMT samples (and identifying differential features, as we will test below), but probably still not good enough to be considered a useful diagnostic tool!

 Random Forest models are very useful for feature selection, identifying features that are differentially abundant between sample classes.
 Features are assigned "importance" scores indicating their relative predictive value in the trained model.
 Let's check out the features that are most predictive of FMT status; we will make a heatmap of the abundance of the top 50 most important features, and tabulate their taxonomy: